 Must-try foods include handmade, organic loaves of black bread, smoked ham and sausage, elk meat soup, Kalev chocolates, and any and all Estonian dairy products.

+One final piece of advice.
 When in Estonia, do as the Estonians do.
 Take public transportation, indulge in local cuisine, and explore the enchanted woodlands and medieval streets that make up this hidden gem of a country.
-You’ll be so glad you did!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!